cs327e-fall2017/327db/README.md

 Implementation of the star schema designed in Part 1.
 Aggregate query execution and Amazon Quicksight visualization of meaningful movie rating data from this schema.

 ### Final Project
 The final project was divided into four milestones.
 Lab 1, Lab 2, and Lab 3 used exclusively a common IMDB dataset.
 The final project outlines an ETL process for ingesting data from two other common movie databases: Cinemalytics (a Bollywood equivalent of IMDB) and Movielens (an academia-based movie recommendation website).
+All .py files are PySpark scripts.
 #### Milestone 1:
 Exploration of the Movielens dataset and ingestion into our previously-configured IMDB database.
 Configuring of an Amazon EMR (Elastic MapReduce) cluster for Spark job processing.
 #### Milestone 2:
-Further ingestion (ETL) of Movielens data (specifically, tag data) using PySpark.
+Further ingestion (ETL) of Movielens data (specifically, tag data).
 #### Milestone 3:
 Ingestion of online financial box office data into our database.
 Query optimization using indices.
 #### Milestone 4: